 The Assembly meets of plain right each year in two ordinary sessions.
-The term of each may not exceed ninety days.
-The first session opens the first Wednesday of March and the second the last Wednesday of September.
-If the first Wednesday of March or the last Wednesday of September is a holiday, the session opens the first working day possible which follows.
+The duration of each will not exceed sixty days.
+The first session opens the first Wednesday of March and the second, the last Wednesday of October.
+If the first Wednesday of March or the last Wednesday of October is a holiday, the session opens the first working day which follows.